- Finding the perfect piano or keyboard sound can be a difficult task

 The faceplate of the plugin leaves something to be desired, having a faux-futuristic look about it.

-This Piano features a large amount of features including staccato, auto sustain, and was recorded in a ‘round robin’ format (achieved by recording several different iterations of the same notes and arranging the software so that no two notes play one after the other).
+This Piano features a large number of features including staccato, auto sustain, and was recorded in a round-robin’ format (achieved by recording several different iterations of the same notes and arranging the software so that no two notes play one after the other).
 This helps bring a real human feeling to the RDG FreePiano and gives it a much more interesting appeal beneath the covers, as it were.

-- Has a distinctly rich and vibrant sound, similar to that of a Steinway stage piano or something of a much higher calibre than what you’re actually dealing with.
+- Has a distinctly rich and vibrant sound, similar to that of a Steinway stage piano or something of a much higher caliber than what you’re actually dealing with.

 - ‘Round Robin’ sampling, ensures a more human and organic feel when playing repeated notes, rather than mechanically playing the same sample of the same note without differentiation.